ARCTraining/hpc2-software/book/course/theory.md

 Build tools is a generic term for any programs and tools used to build software.
 Building software can include steps such as configuration, compiling, testing, packaging.

-Common buildtools :
+Common buildtools:

-* Autotools - is a set of build tools to help make portal Unix-like software.
+* Autotools - is a set of build tools to help make portable Unix-like software.
 * CMake - is a cross platform build automation tool, to support the creation of configurations for build tools.
 * Make - the traditional Unix/Linux build tool.